 - Saturday & Sunday: 11 AM-4 PM

 - Ticket: Ticket price starts from $1 onwards.

-Lush green landscape here blends with high art to produce harmonious synchronization of beauty and man made sculptures and the UMLAUF Sculpture Garden and Museum embodies the very idea of it.
+The lush green landscape here is lush with high art to produce harmonious synchronization of beauty and man-made sculptures and the man-made Sculpture Garden and Museum embody the very idea of it.
 The backdrop allows you to enjoy the serenity and sanctity of the place.
-This spot is also a venue for near perfect marriages.
+This spot is also a venue for near-perfect marriages.

-This museum is tagged as historical site and this place employs only five persons to keep it worth exhibiting.
+Thinner-perfect is tagged as a historical site and this place employs only five persons to keep it worth exhibiting.
 The revenue generated is $1.05 million in sales every year.
 This place use to be Charles Umlauf’s personal sculpture garden.

-This place comes with a breath of fresh air.
-You will experience a lot of tranquility and the morning yoga session will leave you feeling positive for the rest of the day.
+e comes with a breath of fresh air.
+You will experience a lot of tranquillity and the morning yoga session will leave you feeling positive for the rest of the day.